christian-egg/cs126-final-project/PROPOSAL.md

 effects, or just adding better-looking sprites to the game.
 I could also add a high-score storing system to show the 10 highest scores and let players enter in a 3-letter name for themselves to show on the leaderboard.

+###NEW STRETCH GOAL:
+Make the background move in some way to make the motion of the player character more realistic.